spryker/spryker-docs/docs/paas-plus/dev/spryker-code-upgrader-in-a-development-workflow.md

 ## Git flow for code upgrades

-The Upgrader connects to a selected base branch in your project's repository.
-For example, a Development branch.
+The Upgrader connects to a selected base branch in your project's repository, like a Development branch.
 Based on the defined schedule, the Upgrader pulls the branch, analyzes the code and creates a pull request with the needed updates.
 Your development team reviews the branch to merge or close it.
 For processing the PRs, you can use the process described in [Processing code upgrades with Scrum](#processing-code-upgrades-with-scrum).

 {% info_block infoBox "" %}